How Much Do Quantitative Psychologists Make?

 Job Outlook for Quantitative Psychologists

-APA reports there is a growing need for quantitative psychologists in research that applies to both public and private organizations.
+The APA reports there is a growing need for quantitative psychologists in research that applies to both public and private organizations.
 For example, they may focus their career on improving research methods that are used for public health problems or to better design products in the private sector.

 Quantitative psychologists also are being employed to enhance the design of questionnaires and surveys to obtain accurate responses.
-They also are working as experts in statistics, measurement, research methodology, and program evaluation ant universities.
+They also are working as experts in statistics, measurement, research methodology, and program evaluation at universities.

 Summary

 As research questions become more diverse and complex in public and private organizations, the methodologies used to answer them must improve.
 For instance, the increase in growth-curve and multilevel modeling of longitudinal data gives psychologists a new point of view on child development over many years.
 This has had a large effect on developmental psychology.
-(APA.org)

 Also, measurement is another vital quantitative psychology specialty that is becoming more important, such as improving the SAT test’s connections to school curriculums.

-Quantitative psychology is a rapidly developing field, and earning a high salary is possible with a Ph.D. and at least five years of experience.
+Quantitative psychology is a rapidly developing field, and earning a high salary is possible with a PhD and at least five years of experience.